Man who worked at Missouri pork plant dies from coronavirus

-A total of 495,392 people have filed claims since the week of March 21, when many local governments began instituting stay-at-home orders.

-Nationally, nearly 3.2 million laid-off workers across the U.S. who applied for unemployment benefits in the week ending May 2, labor officials said.
+An employee of a Missouri pork plant where hundreds of workers tested positive for the coronavirus has died from the virus.

-The city of St. Joseph announced Wednesday night that an employee at a pork plant in that city where hundreds of workers tested positive for the coronavirus has died from the virus.
+ST. JOSEPH — An employee of a Missouri pork plant where hundreds of workers tested positive for the coronavirus has died from the virus.

 The man worked at Triumph Foods in St. Joseph, a city spokeswoman told the Kansas City Star.
 After nearly three dozen workers at the plant became infected last month, the Missouri Department of Health and Senior Services tested all asymptomatic workers at the plant from April 27 to May 1.
 The testing found that 412 of 2,367 workers tested positive despite showing no symptoms.